An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

-\begin{remark} Algorithm \ref{alg:deboor} generalizes the standard de Boor Algorithm for spline evaluation.
-In fact, given a point $t \in I$, by replacing $\mt^i$ with the vector $(t, t, \ldots, t)$, i.e., the vector of all entries equal to $t$, the algorithm coincides with the de Boor Algorithm to evaluate the spline at $t$, whose value shall be $b_i$.
-Furthermore, the Oslo Algorithm generalizes the Bézier extraction operator for the expression of the spline in Bernstein basis.
-In fact, by choosing $\mt$ with same breakpoints of $\mtau$ but each of them of multiplicity $p + 1$, the Oslo Algorithm provides the Bézier extraction. \end{remark}
+\begin{remark} Algorithm \ref{alg:deboor} generalizes the de Boor algorithm for spline evaluation: if $\mt^i$ is replaced by $(t,\ldots,t)$, the output $b_i$ is the value of the spline at $t$.
+The Oslo Algorithm also generalizes B\'ezier extraction.
+If $\mt$ has the same breakpoints as $\mtau$, each with multiplicity $p+1$, the algorithm yields the Bernstein representation. \end{remark}

-\begin{remark} The matrix product $\bbol{R}_1^k(t_{i+1})\cdots\bbol{R}_p^k(t_{i+p}) \eqqcolon \pmb{\upalpha}^T$ yields a row vector of length $p+1$.
-In the literature, the entries of $\pmb{\upalpha}$ are referred to as discrete B-splines of order $p+1$ on $\m{t}$ and knots $\mtau$, and are typically denoted by $\alpha_{j,p+1,\mtau,\mt}(i)$ for $j \in \{1,\ldots,p+1\}$.
-The $i$th coefficient $b_i$ would then be given by the scalar product $b_i = \pmb{\upalpha}^T\m{c}^k$.
-Precomputing the vectors $\pmb{\upalpha}$ for all indices $i$ and subsequently evaluating the coefficients $b_i$ via scalar products could be advantageous when expressing many splines, e.g., more than $p+1$, from $\SS_{\mtau}^p$ in the refined space $\SS_{\mt}^p$.
-However, as we shall see in the next section, this is not the case when encoding the direct formula of \citet{morken} and therefore this strategy is not effective.
-For this reason, we do not explicitly form the vector $\pmb{\upalpha}$.
-Instead, the coefficient vector $\m{c}^k$ is updated after each matrix multiplication, rather than computing the full matrix product beforehand.
-Moreover, these matrix--vector products are performed in a matrix--free manner via a de Boor--type procedure, thereby avoiding the explicit assembly of the matrices and their storage.
-The original statement of the direct formula of \citet{morken}, however, is written in terms of these discrete B-splines and it is written as a single equation, rather than an algorithm. \end{remark}
+\begin{remark} The product $\bbol{R}_1^k(t_{i+1}) \cdots \bbol{R}_p^k(t_{i+p}) \eqqcolon \pmb{\upalpha}^T$ defines a row vector of length $p+1$.
+Its entries are called discrete B-splines of order $p+1$, typically denoted as $\alpha_{j,p+1,\mtau,\mt}(i)$.
+The coefficient $b_i$ can be written as $b_i = \pmb{\upalpha}^T \m{c}^k$.
+Precomputing $\pmb{\upalpha}$ may be advantageous when expressing many splines of $\SS_{\mtau}^p$ in $\SS_{\mt}^p$.
+However, this is not the case for the direct formula of \citet{morken}.
+We therefore avoid forming $\pmb{\upalpha}$.
+Instead, we update $\m{c}^k$ after each multiplication.
+These operations are performed in a matrix-free fashion via a de Boor-type procedure.
+This avoids both matrix assembly and storage.
+The original formulation of \citet{morken} is instead written in terms of these discrete B-splines and presented as a single formula. \end{remark}